Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages: Proof of Theorem : Initial Setup

 where

-It is worth noting that Soundararajan \cite{KS1995} previously utilized a mollifier of this form in the study of mean values of the Riemann zeta function.
-The detailed analysis of the off-diagonal terms arising from this two piece mollifier imposes the restriction $\vartheta_1+\vartheta_1 <\tfrac{1}{2}$.
+It is worth noting that Soundararajan \cite{KS1995} previously utilized a mollifier of this form to study mean values of the Riemann zeta function.
+The detailed analysis of the off-diagonal terms arising from this two piece mollifier imposes the restriction $\vartheta_1+\vartheta_2 <\tfrac{1}{2}$.
 With this constraint, the non-vanishing proportion obtained is still $\tfrac{1}{3}$.
-Bui \cite{B2012} improved this proportion to 34.11\%, which is currently the best known proportion for a non-prime moduli $q$.
-To achieve this, Bui considered a two piece mollifier of the form:
+Bui \cite{B2012} improved this proportion to 34.11\% by considering the two piece mollifier

 where $\mathcal{M}_{\mathrm{IS}}(\chi)$ is defined by \eqref{IS Mollifier} and